drshyamsundaram/depa-world/internal/definitions/depa_definitions.md

 **Example:**
 PDPs could be clinical establishments like hospitals, health service providers, insurance companies, banks, tax authorities, schools, Universities, Govt.
 Agencies, etc. These establishments act as custodians of the Data Principal’s data and they rely on Consent managers for the purpose of collecting consent from the Data Principal for the purpose of data sharing.
 A PDP could host its own software system or could use a third party service provider to participate in the ecosystem.

+**Note:** Training Data Consumers (TDC) are also similarly type of a DP.

+### 1.3.3 Data Principal (See Data Subject)

+**Description:**
+Data Principal is synonmous to data subject.
+- Delegatee:
+  The person appointed by the Data Principal to take actions.
+A delegatee can delegate this to another delegatee if Data Principal allows.

+- Guardian:
+  The person who is appointed by the Data Principal or by legal means to take actions on Data Principal's behalf.

+- Nominee:
+  The person who takes over the account of the Data Principal post his death.
+---